khushalrajoria/Fling/README.md

 - Dart SDK Version 3.3.2 or greater
 - Flutter SDK Version 3.19.4 or greater

----

-## Figma Design Guidelines for Better UI Accuracy

-To ensure accurate design-to-code conversion and a seamless user experience, refer to our design guidelines [here](https://docs.dhiwise.com/docs/Designguidelines/intro).

----

 ## Checking the UI of the Entire App